 “Put the oxygen mask on yourself first,” just like they tell you on a plane.
 If you don’t take care of you first, you can NOT take care of anyone else for very long

-I began my journey as a military caregiver when my husband, Jon, was injured in Afghanistan.
-When Jon arrived in Virginia for treatment, he was worse than anyone expected, including me.
-He suffered from worsening confusion, narcolepsy, absence seizures as well as impaired vision, memory and balance, and was eventually diagnosed with a moderate TBI.
-I quickly realized our lives were forever changed.
-Through great medical care, hard work and encouragement from fellow caregivers and veterans, we have found a new normal and a wonderful community!
+Melissa began her journey as a military caregiver when her husband, Jon, was injured in Afghanistan.
+When Jon arrived in Virginia for treatment, he was worse than anyone expected, including Melissa.
+He suffered from worsening confusion, narcolepsy, absence seizures, as well as impaired vision, memory and balance, and was eventually diagnosed with a moderate traumatic brain injury (TBI).
+Melissa quickly realized their lives were forever changed.
+Through great medical care, hard work, and encouragement from fellow caregivers and veterans, they have found a new normal and a wonderful community!

-As a Dole Caregiver Fellow, I hope to bring more awareness to the challenges faced by wounded, ill and injured servicemembers and veterans, as well as their caregivers and families.
-My primary goal is to help military caregivers through advocacy and support, raising awareness on the struggles we families face.
+As a Dole Caregiver Fellow, Melissa hopes to bring more awareness to the challenges faced by wounded, ill, and injured service members and veterans, as well as their caregivers and families.
+Her primary goal is to help military caregivers through advocacy and support, raising awareness on the struggles families face.